uvaai/ml2/100 Exam/10 Questions/super-secret-hidden-folder/exam.md

 <br/>

 Below are 3 learning curves, where training and validation cost of a neural network are measured *during* the training phase.
-On the *x*-axis are the iterations of gradient descent and on the *y*-axis shows the cost.
+On the *x*-axis are the iterations of gradient descent and the *y*-axis shows the cost.
 After each step of gradient descent, not only is the training error measured, but also the validation error.

 ![learning_curve.png](learning_curve.png)

 **Question 3.3:** Each of these 3 curves shows that the network has not reached an optimal solution.
 For each of the 3 learning curves above, descibe:

-* What possible the problem with the neural network or training process could be,
+* What the problem with the neural network or training process could possibly be,

 * how this can be deduced from the graph,